Safeguarding

 Kooth are offering free training webinars for you on the topic of “Overcoming mental health stigma in Muslim communities”.
 Book your place on KoothTalks.

 In April Kooth are running webinars specifically to help parents and carers with children sitting exams.
-Please let your network of parents know about this support available, especially if they're worried about their child’s anxiety.
+Please let your network of parents know that this support is available, especially if they're worried about their child’s anxiety.

 Extra-familial harms